 Most the water heater comes with 2 years of comprehensive warranty, 5-7 years warranty on the storage tank 2-4 years warranty on the heating element.

 So choose a product that offers more years of warranty so that you have peace of mind in using it.

 Budget plays an important role in our decision-making process.
 A water heater may be perfectly suitable for us, but we may not go for that because it is too costly.

 If you are budget conscious, then storage water heaters may not be a good option because storage water heaters are costly.
 However, you need to decide your priority and requirement and then only choose a water heater.

-Instant water heaters are the cheapest to go for, but it has its own problems like using it for multiple applications and can heat a minimal amount of water.
+Instant water heaters are the cheapest to go for, but it has their own problems like using it for multiple applications and can heat a minimal amount of water.
 So you need to take a call wisely.

 Additional Features In Water Heaters That You Should Consider

 We spoke about essential features before, but here are some of the additional features that you may consider while buying a water heater.

 Tanks of your water heaters have a valve at the base.
 It works to allow for easy draining during routine maintenance.
 The brass valves are highly durable and last longer than plastic.

 Please make a note that you should do routine maintenance at least once per year.